Andělská Hora (Bruntál District): Sights

 A wooden church existed here already in 1500, but was burned down during the Thirty Years' War.
 The Church of the Nativity of the Virgin Mary was built in the early Baroque style in 1672 and was reconstructed in 1734, after it was damaged by the fire in 1732.
 It is the landmark of the village.
-In front of the church there is a baroque statue of Saint John of Nepomuk from 1724.
+In front of the church stands a Baroque statue of Saint John of Nepomuk from 1724.

-On the town square there is an Empire style sandstone cross from 1815, and several late Baroque houses from the second half of the 18th century.
+On the town square are an Empire sandstone cross from 1815 and several late Baroque houses from the second half of the 18th century.

-On the hill called Anenský vrch there is the pilgrimage Church of Saint Anne.
-It was originally a wooden chapel built in 1694–1696.
+On the hill called Anenský vrch is the Church of Saint Anne.
+This pilgrimage church was originally a wooden chapel, built in 1694–1696.
 The current church was built in 1766–1772.
-A linden alley with Stations of the Cross leads to the church.
+A linden alley with the Stations of the Cross leads to the church.